xerocross/we-assert-proof/README.md

 ### documentation

-There is more functionality in We-Assert that I have not documented here yet.
+There is more functionality in We-Assert-Proof that I have not documented here yet.
 I need to add more documentation to this readme document.